 Although it certainly has the basics covered, Zyro unfortunately lacks numerous advanced features that you will find among its competitors.
 However, there are a few things that stand out.

-Zyro also strongly emphasizes its search engine optimization (SEO).
+Zyro also strongly emphasizes its SEO features.
 It offers a suite of SEO tools to help you achieve a high search engine ranking, making it easier than ever to drive more traffic to your site.

 While Zyro’s ecommerce tools aren’t the most powerful that we’ve used, they aren’t bad.
 There are numerous integrations to help you manage your store, along with great multi-channel selling tools, various shipping calculators, and an in-depth analytics portal.